Genokarma/tutorials/README.md

 Forked from sepsis-omics and being updated for Galaxy-Au.

 ## Deployment

-The tutorials have been deployed here: https://BioDeVL-training.github.io/tutorials/
+The tutorials have been deployed here: [add link]

-## UPDATE this below

 ## How to work on them locally